guygrinfeld/Responsibility-and-Robust-Causation-Experiments/README.md

 ## Contents

 **data/**
-This directory contains csv. file with raw data for the first experiment and SPSS Data files ?.sav for second and third experiments.
+This directory contains csv. file with raw data for the first experiment and SPSS Data files (.sav) for second and third experiments.

 **analysis/**
 This directory contains R analysis script for the first experiment and additional SPSS syntax files for second and third experiments.